MosesGere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 \nReplace all characters A and c from input to Z and e respectively.
 \nCreate a script that removes all letters c and C from input.
 \na script that reverse its input.
+\na script that displays all users and their home directories, sorted by users.